shepcommclub/AshTrees/README.md

 **--> geoJSON Dataset:**

 This dataset contains a feature collection of the original 73 points, plus a 74th test point.
-To manually add a new feature, contact the developer, Rachel - rpierc21@jhu.edu, or continue with the following instructions:
+To manually add a new feature, contact the developer, Rachel Pierce, or continue with the following instructions:

     1. While in the github web interface, click on treedata.geojson.